FUEL4EP/Libreelec_Raspberry_Pi4_Fan_Control/README.md

         > mount -o remount,ro /flash
         + and reboot for the changes in config.txt to be applied:
         > reboot
-- the fan control software is dervied from [here](https://www.internauta37.altervista.org/en/blog/install-melopero-fan-hat-raspberry-pi-4-libreelec).
+- the fan control software is derived from [here](https://www.internauta37.altervista.org/en/blog/install-melopero-fan-hat-raspberry-pi-4-libreelec).
 Many thanks to [internauta37](https://www.internauta37.altervista.org/en) !
     - installation procedure for the fan control (derived from [here](https://www.internauta37.altervista.org/en/blog/install-melopero-fan-hat-raspberry-pi-4-libreelec).)
     - to make the fan working on LibreELEC it is necessary to perform the following steps: